 - A record contains a value for each of its fields.
 Unlike constructor cells, the field names of a record don't actually take up space in the heap, but we mark them anyway to help us do book keeping.
 We mark mutable record fields using a "doubled" box, as shown, for example, by the record of type point in Figure 15.3.
-Such a mutable field is the "place" where an "in-place" update occurs, as we shall see below. - A function, which is just an anonymous function value of the form (fun (x1:t1) ... (xn:t Figure 15.1 shows that the stack binding for append is a reference to the code for the append function itself.1
+Such a mutable field is the "place" where an "in-place" update occurs, as we shall see below. - A function, which is just an anonymous function value of the form familiar from earlier: (fun (x1:t1) ... (xn:tn) -> e).
+Figure 15.1 shows that the stack binding for append is a reference to the code for the append function itself.
+Note that, because append is recursive, the code value in the heap has been "backpatched" so that the use of the identifier append in its body has been replaced with a reference to the code for the whole function this is what OCaml's rec keyword means.

-1We will have to refine this notion of heap-allocated functions slightly to account for local functions.
+&lt;sup>1We will have to refine this notion of heap-allocated functions slightly to account for local functions.
 See 17.1 for details.